Newfoundland and Labrador, November 2025 - Job market snapshot

 Avalon Peninsula

-The number of jobs in South Coast-Burin Peninsula and Notre Dame-Central Bonavista Bay rose by 700 (+1.4%) over the last 12 months.
-Full-time employment grew by a steep 1,900 (+4.7%) over the last 12 months.
-The province's unemployment rate fell slightly over the last 12 months, as it fell from 19.8% to 19.1%.
+The number of jobs in South Coast-Burin Peninsula and Notre Dame-Central-Bonavista Bay declined by a moderate 1,800 (-3.4%) over the last 12 months.
+Full-time employment dropped by a steep 2,000 (-4.5%).
+The labour force (those working or looking for work) fell over the last 12 months.
 What else is happening in this region?

 West Coast–Northern Peninsula–Labrador

-The number of jobs in West Coast-Northern Peninsula-Labrador hiked by a sharp 4,200 (+10.9%) over the last 12 months.
-Full-time employment inclined by a sharp 3,700 (+11.0%) over the last 12 months.
-The region's unemployment rate slid to 4.1% in March from 5.9% the same month the year prior.
-What else is happening in this region?
+The number of jobs in West Coast-Northern Peninsula-Labrador slipped by a steep 2,200 (-4.7%) over the last 12 months.
+The decline in employment this year is entirely due to loss of full-time employment.
+The region's unemployment rate fell to 9.7% in November from 11.0% the same month the year prior.

 Date modified: